nn1ks/lokey/README.md

 </div>

 <div align="center">
-Lokey is an extensible keyboard firmware written in Rust.
+Lokey is a firmware framework for input devices written in Rust.
 </div>

 ---